vincentchachere/osticket-prereqs/README.md

 ### 2. ) Create a Resurce Group

-- Click `Create` to start your Resource Group
+- Click: `Create` to start your Resource Group

-- Or..
+  or..

-- You can click the blue 'Create' in the middle of the screen as well, and it will take you to the same place.
+- You can click the blue `Create` in the middle of the screen (They do the same thing)

 <p align="center">
 <img width="800" alt="isolated" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/56fec2c9-0ba3-4e35-8c26-6bc6e7e6313b"><br>